superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Microphone, Speaker, and Camera Detailed Design.md

 After the notch filter has been assembled and tested, the output will be routed to the Jetson Nano for further processing.
 The Jetson Nano will receive the cleaned audio signal from the filter and process it for communication or data analysis.
 This connection will require careful wiring to ensure stable signal transmission and prevent any potential interference.

 The speaker, which will be responsible for transmitting audio from the Jetson Nano, will be connected to the system’s output.
 The Jetson Nano will process and output the audio signal, which will then be sent to the speaker, ensuring clear two-way communication.
 The speaker will be mounted in a location on the drone that maximizes its ability to transmit audio clearly, without interference from other components.

+All components when assembled will be needing to all be attached together with the drone and the Jetson nano.
+The Current Drone allows for multiple connections and attachments so will be very easy to attach components.
+It will need to be kept in mind that all component's weights need to be evenly distributed and centered so that the drone can be stable.

 Once all components are assembled and connected, the system will undergo comprehensive testing.
 This will include verifying that the microphone captures audio without interference from the drone’s motors, ensuring the cameras provide clear, smooth video, and confirming that the Jetson Nano processes both audio and video signals effectively.
 The entire system will be powered by the drone’s 22V auxiliary power source, and voltage regulators will be used where necessary to ensure each component receives the correct voltage.
 Additionally, the wiring must be carefully managed to prevent signal interference, and insulation should be applied to prevent short circuits.
 After the assembly and testing phase, the subsystem will be ready for integration into the drone, ensuring all components work together seamlessly while maintaining the drone’s power and weight constraints.